Hands-Off Workflow

 Key Decisions That Built Trust

-Those weren't random design choices — they were the consensus output of the synthetic leadership process.
+Those weren't random design choices.
+They came from the synthetic leadership process.

 The agent moved fast because the system made speed safe.